stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 (The expression `eps << 1` has the effect of multiplying ε by 2.)

 If this condition tests as true then two actions occur.
-First the value of `y` is incremented or decremented (according to the directional vector of the line):
+Firstly the value of `y` is incremented or decremented (according to the directional vector of the line):

 ```js
 y += sy;